-Exclusive: Oil giant Exxon secured U.S. hardship waiver from biofuel laws - sources
+Exclusive: Exxon Mobil secured U.S. hardship waiver from biofuels laws - sources

 Pruitt resigned amid a slew of ethics scandals last July and has been replaced in the interim by his deputy Andrew Wheeler.

 Trump has said he was likely to nominate Wheeler to serve as the permanent EPA chief.
-That would require U.S. Senate confirmation, and several powerful pro-corn Senators such as Iowa’s Chuck Grassley are agitating for measures to protect ethanol demand.
+That would require U.S. Senate confirmation, and several powerful pro-corn Senators such as Grassley are agitating for measures to protect ethanol demand.

 “I suspect Wheeler would be more invested in maintaining the reputation of the agency,” a biofuels industry participant said, asking not to be named.
 “He also would not want to upset people who will have a say in his confirmation.”